raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     - Steps for migration
         - Recreate a new environment configuration with no ELB
         - Select the correct ELB in the new environment
-        - Swap traffic from the old environment to the new one
+        - perform a CNAME swap or Route 53 update
         - Terminate old environment
 - RDS
-    - You can provision an RDS database with Elastic Beanstalk but the DB will be tied to the environment lifecycle ⇒ Good for dev/test, bad for prod
+    - You can provision an RDS database with Elastic Beanstalk but **the DB will be tied to the environment lifecycle** ⇒ Good for dev/test, bad for prod
-    - Best approach is to create RDS independently and provide EB application with connection strings
+    - Best approach is to create RDS independently and provide EB application with connection strings(Expl: environment variables)
-    - Steps for decoupling RDS
+    - Steps for decoupling RDS if it is already in our beanstalk stack
         - Create an RDS snapshot
         - Protect RDS DB from deletion
         - Recreate new environment without RDS